New progress in the inverse problem in the calculus of variations: Examples

 \section{Examples}

 In this section, we shall provide a number of examples to illustrate our results in previous section.
-These examples cover most of the subcases of one non-integrable eigen-distribution case.
-Besides, we also give two examples (example \ref{counterxmpl} and \ref{counterxmpl-2}) of the case $n=3$ with two non-integrable eigen-distributions.
+These examples cover most of the subcases of one non-integrable eigen co-distribution case.
+Besides, we also give two examples (example \ref{counterxmpl} and \ref{counterxmpl-2}) of the case $n=3$ with two non-integrable co-distributions.
 We note that while example \ref{counterxmpl} may be considered as an extension of Douglas's case IIa2, example \ref{counterxmpl-2} may be of Douglas' case IIIa.

 \begin{xmpl} This is an example of non-existence for $n=2$ because there is not a differential ideal at step 1, see theorem \ref{DI-first-step-cond}.
 This is in Douglas' case IIIb.
 Consider the system